arshemii/Autonomous_Underwater_Vehicle/README.md

 # AUV Pipeline Inspection Concept Design

-This repository contains my university concept-design project for an autonomous underwater vehicle (AUV) intended for underwater pipeline inspection.
+This repository contains my concept-design project for an autonomous underwater vehicle (AUV) intended for underwater pipeline inspection.

 The work focuse son system development: requirements, architectures, basic verification, and a CAD concept of the vehicle.
 The main tools used were Visual Paradigm, MATLAB System Composer / Simulink, and SolidWorks.